 WIT classes are suitable for adults 18 years of age or older.

-In order to complete a level you must watch at least two improv shows while a student.
+For Level 2 and above you must watch at least two improv shows while enrolled to pass the level.
 We offer free shows every Tuesday on Harold Night, where there is a student jam after the last show.
 WIT shows tend to happen every Thursday, Friday, and Saturday.
 There are improv shows other nights of the week from various groups in the area.
 Check out the District Improv calendar.
 Please talk to your teacher about non-WIT shows that count towards your two-show minimum.
 We understand that some of you can only manage one night a week out for class.
 Your teacher can also suggest videos to watch if you aren’t able to make a show.
 That being said, we strongly encourage you to see live shows.
 It’s incredibly helpful for your growth as a student and your enjoyment of the craft in general.

 Level 1 and Level 2 classes go on sale as soon as we are able to confirm the dates and times.
 Upper level classes so on sale two weeks before classes start.
 Students must register online.
 We cannot hold a spot for you in class.
 A class is considered sold out when 12 students have registered.